From carbon management strategies to implementation: Modeling and physical simulation of CO2 pipeline infrastructure -- a case study for Germany: Method and data

 Based on the definition of potential CO$_2$ sources and sinks for both scenarios we derive a potential CO$_2$ pipeline topology.
 Due to the difference in density, dense-phase CO$_2$ transport allows much higher transport volumes than gas-phase CO$_2$ transport, which makes it the preferred solution for long-distance transport pipelines.
 Dense-phase transport, however, is not possible with existing natural gas pipelines because the wall thickness cannot withstand the significantly higher pressures \cite{AIT2024_CO2Netz}.
 Thus, we assume that the entire network will consist of newly constructed dense-phase CO$_2$ transport pipelines

 Converting existing natural g as pipelines and using them for gaseous transport could lead to cost reductions, but would require more specific assessment beyond the scope of our analysis \cite{Schützenhofer.10.2024}.
 Still, we assume the pipelines to follow the routes of the current natural gas transmission network to reduce the costs and time required for approval and construction.
-We apply a two step heuristic approach: \begin{enumerate} \item \textbf{Connect each site} to the nearest natural gas transmission network pipeline corridor directly. \item \textbf{Connect sinks and sources} by following the routes of the natural gas transmission network pipelines. \end{enumerate} Figure~\ref{fig:co2_topology} shows the resulting pipeline topology.
+We apply a two step heuristic approach: \begin{enumerate} \item \textbf{Connect each site} to the nearest natural gas transmission network pipeline corridor directly. \item \textbf{Connect sinks and sources} by following the routes of the natural gas transmission network pipelines. \end{enumerate}

+Figure~\ref{fig:co2_topology} shows the resulting pipeline topology.
+An earlier version of this network was already used by Fleiter et al. as part of the “Langfristszenarien III” project for the German Ministry of Economic Affairs and Climate Protection (BMWK) \cite{Fleiter.2024}.
 The proposed CO$_2$ gird should not be understood as an analysis or projection for individual sites, but rather be a rough first estimation on a potential network.
 The CO$_2$ sinks reflect the current refinery and chemical sites as well as CO$_2$ hubs for sequestration.
 The current locations of lime (52 sites), cement (32 sites), and waste incineration (55 sites) are taken into account.
 We do not consider any potential spatial shifts, new establishments, or closures.
 Based on the above assumptions, the pipeline length is approximately 7,000 km.
 The transport is assumed to take place completely in the dense phase.
 The necessary liquefaction takes place at each feed-in site.

+In order to simplify the simulation task generated from such a network, we performed the following steps: For each part between two junctions $A$ and $B$ where more than two pipelines meet, assume a straight pipeline, whose length is the sum of all parts between $A$ and $B$ in the original gas network.
+The heights of $A$ and $B$ can be left unchanged.
+For a real pipeline planning task, all points between with significant height deviations should have been included, which was not necessary for this proof-of-concept study.
+This is the main reason why the network graphs in the following (from the simulation tool) look somewhat different compared to Figure \ref{fig:co2_topology}.